 Are employees who have left your company no longer employee advocates?
 Not according to Hani Olsen.
 In this great article published on LinkedIn Pulse, she explores how individual employees can continue to advocate for companies they have worked for once they have moved on.

 As social beings, we often talk about ex-employers with former colleagues, friends, and people who approach us for advice about applying for a job at that company.
-So while they may no longer be registered members of a dedicated employee advocacy platform and related engagement initiatives, ex-employees can and should be invited to spread the word about your company, what it does and what it’s like to be a part of the organization.
+So while they may no longer be registered members of a dedicated employee advocacy platform and related engagement initiatives; companies can and should invite ex-employees can to spread the word about it.
+Along with what the company does and what it’s like to be a part of the organization.